Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Transmission scenario

 The physical meaning of the flow rate is also clear: $\rho$ is proportional to the transmission coefficient of the channel.
-If we had infinitely long reservoirs and could run the experiment/simulation for a very long time, we could measure the transmission coefficient directly, by waiting until the population of $R_2$ stops rising.
+If we had infinitely long reservoirs and could run the experiment or simulation for a very long time, we could measure the transmission coefficient directly, by waiting until the population of $R_2$ stops rising.
 The value to which it would equilibrate would then be the transmission coefficient.
 But since time is limited and the reservoirs are very finite, this cannot be done: the wave reflects off the end of $R_2$ and comes back into the channel, after which it is no longer a one-way process.
 However, the initial slope of $r_2$ is clearly proportional to the final value to which it would rise, and a reasonably short segment of $r_2(t)$ is sufficient to obtain the slope.

 To summarise, the flow rate $\rho$ carries information about the atoms that go through the disorder, and by inference, those that do not -- those that are ``stuck'' in the channel due to Anderson localisation.
-The other important quantity that we will examine is the density profile of the wavefunction in the channel, which is readily accessible both in theory and in experiment.
+The other important quantity that we will examine is the density profile of the wavefunction in the channel, which is readily accessible both in theory and in cold atom experiments.